UBTUS/GSA18FRFQ/README.md

 ##### Technical Approach :

+Management approved the implementation and allocation of resources for the GSA FDA RFQ prototype in accordance to the published guidelines.

 We successfully implemented this project using Agile scrum development methodology.
-All basic features for this prototype(Minimum Viable Product) were planned and executed in first sprint (5 day).
-Additional features were added in second sprint(5 day).
+All basic features for this prototype(Minimum Viable Product) were planned,prioritized and executed in the first sprint (5 days).
+Additional features were implemented in the second sprint(5 days).

-Project is initiated with an approval from higher management to implement prototype for public use with fda food data in compliance to GSA RFQ guidelines.

 We formed 5 member cross-functional agile team with Product Owner , Scrum Master and 3 Team members.
 Team members are Technical Architect , Front End Web Designer and Dev Ops Engineer.
 Product Manager is made accountable for prototype backlog definition,prioritization and quality delivery.